Chrismarcel/eloquent-js-solutions/README.md

 # eloquent-js-solutions
-Solutions to problems in the Eloquent Javascript book v3
+Solutions to problems in the Eloquent Javascript book v3 by Marijn Haverbeke